-Join John Ullmen for an in-depth discussion in this video Incorporating their perspective into yours, part of Communication Fundamentals.
+Join John Ullmen for an in-depth discussion in this video Incorporating their perspective into yours, part of Communication Foundations.

 Lynda.com is a PMI Registered Education Provider.
 This course qualifies for professional development units (PDUs).
 To view the activity and PDU details for this course, click here.

 The PMI Registered Education Provider logo is a registered mark of the Project Management Institute, Inc.

 - Designing the content of your message

 - Being politically savvy